technocreatives/dbc-codegen/README.md

 ### Feature flags

-The following (optional) features to be specified:
+The following (optional) features can be specified:

 - `debug`: enables `Debug` derive
 - `range_checked`: adds range checks in setters